epflgraph/graphchatbot/README.md

-# graphchatbot
+# EPFL Graph ChatBot
-Chatbot for the EPFL Graph project
+Chatbot for the EPFL Graph project 🤖